Raj Kundra

-Raj Kundra is a British-Indian businessman and part time actor who, in 2004, was ranked as the 198th richest British Asian by Success.
+Raj Kundra is a British-Indian businessman and part time actor.
 He has faced legal scrutiny over allegations related to the production of adult content and involvement in sports betting.

-Kundra has made investments across a range of interests, including cricket and mixed martial arts.
 He has been married to Shilpa Shetty, an Indian actress, since 2009.

 Early life

-Raj Kundra was born in London, England to Indian immigrants.
+Raj Kundra was born in London, England to Indian expats.
 Kundra's parents were Punjabi Hindus from Ludhiana.
 Kundra grew up in a middle-class family.
 His father, Bal Krishan Kundra worked as a bus conductor in London before running a small business.
 His mother, Usha Rani Kundra worked as a shop assistant.

 Career

 At the age of 18, Kundra moved to Dubai and later Nepal, where he started a business selling pashmina shawls to fashion retailers in Britain and made his first couple of millions.
 In 2007, he moved to Dubai and set up Essential General Trading LLC, a company dealing in precious metals, construction, mining and renewable energy projects.
 He was also at that time involved in the financing and production of Bollywood films.

 He has also been involved in financing and distributing pornographic films, for which he was arrested in 2021.

 His businesses included Satyug Gold, Super Fight League, and more recently, Bastian Hospitality - a restaurant chain in Mumbai.

 In 2015, Kundra was among the promoters of online and television broadcast platform Best Deal TV, an Indian television home shopping channel capitalising on celebrity endorsements.
 His co-promoter was Bollywood actor Akshay Kumar.

 Under the Indian government's Startup India initiative, Kundra is set to launch India's first live streaming social media app, Jaldi Live Stream App which will allow professional as well as amateur streamers to live stream their content.
 In June 2025, he participated as contestant in the Prime Video's The Traitors.
 He was eliminated on Day 2 and placed 19th.